Murphy's Guide To The

 The conditions through the day are never the conditions you started in.
 After you've started your tow, keep an eye on the dinghy behind you to make sure it's riding steady and not taking on water.

 Tim Murphy, former executive editor of Cruising World magazine, is co-author of Fundamentals of Marine Service Technology (www.abycinc.org, 2012).

-Most boaters use spring lines when tied up to the dock to limit fore-and-aft movement, but that's not all they're good for
+Most boaters use spring lines when tied up to the dock, but that's not all they're good for

 Beaching, rather than anchoring, to go ashore can be a great way to temporarily secure your boat